IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

     )
     return input_df
 ```
-As you may see, there was added `FlightSpeed`, `FlightCompoundId` and other columns which are not a part of originally validated data-set for will serve for validation.
+As you can see, additional columns such as `FlightSpeed` and `FlightCompoundId` are added.
+These columns are not part of the original dataset but are required for certain validation checks.

 ### Create a data frame schema
-Pandera's main abstraction for data frames validation is [`DataFrameSchema`](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html).
-Within schema, we can describe both dataframe schema to validate along with checks to perform.
+Pandera’s main abstraction for dataframe validation is [`DataFrameSchema`](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html).
+Within a schema, we can describe both the expected dataframe structure and the data quality checks to be performed.
-`DataFrameSchema` consists of a number of [`Column`](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html#column-validation)'s within which it is possible to define a number of [`Check`](https://pandera.readthedocs.io/en/stable/checks.html)'s.
-On the one hand, this is convenient abstraction allowing to describe both expected schema and data quality checks in one place.
-On the other hand, it is not feasible to perform cross data-set or cross-column checks, such as foreign keys validation.
-Because of these reasons, in previously prepared data frame there were preliminarily added some columns.
+A `DataFrameSchema` consists of multiple [`Column`](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html#column-validation) definitions, each of which can include one or more [`Check`](https://pandera.readthedocs.io/en/stable/checks.html) objects.
+This approach is convenient because it allows us to define schema constraints and quality checks in a single place.
+However, it also has limitations: cross-column and cross-dataset checks (for example, foreign key validation) are not well supported.
+For this reason, we added several auxiliary columns during the preprocessing step.

-Since, we can't define checks without columns, we will go though the data quality checks implementation on column basis.
+Since checks are defined at the column level, we will go through the data quality rules column by column.

 #### `TailNum`
-For this column we need to implement two checks for the following categories:
+For this column, we need to implement two checks for the following categories:
-Accuracy & Validity:
 > All values of `TailNum` column are valid "tail number" combinations (see [Aircraft registration](https://en.wikipedia.org/wiki/Aircraft_registration))

-Completeness:
-> All values in columns `TailNum` are not null.
+> All values in column `TailNum` are not null.

-First, we need to implement custom check for regexp matching:
+First, we need to implement a custom check for regexp matching:
 ```python
 @register_check_method
 def matches_regexp(pyspark_obj, *, regexp) -> bool: